fluidware/fluidsurveys-docs/chapters/Style/index.rst

 	* - 19.
 Footer (Link)
 	  - Only alter the link within the Footer
 	* - 20.
 Finish Message
-	  - Alter the look-and-feel of the final page, which a respondent sees when they successfully completed a survey path. **Not showin in Figure above**
+	  - Alter the look-and-feel of the final page, which a respondent sees when they successfully completed a survey path. **Not showing in Figure above**
 	* - 21.
 Termination Message
-	  - Alter the look-and-feel of the final page, which a respondent seens when they were terminated due to a previous repsonse. **Not showin in Figure above**
+	  - Alter the look-and-feel of the final page, which a respondent seens when they were terminated due to a previous response. **Not showing in Figure above**
 	* - 22.
 Save and Continue Container
 	  - Change the container that holds the text within the "Save and Continue Later" page.
-This is only found within the "Save and Continue Later" page when the button is pressed. **Not showin in Figure above**
+This is only found within the "Save and Continue Later" page when the button is pressed. **Not showing in Figure above**
 	* - 23.
 Save and Continue (Header)
 	  - Change the header that has, "Save and Continue Later".
-This is only found within the "Save and Continue Later" page when the button is pressed. **Not showin in Figure above**
+This is only found within the "Save and Continue Later" page when the button is pressed. **Not showing in Figure above**
 	* - 24.
 Save and Continue (Link)
 	  - Change the look-and-feel of the link.
-This is only found within the "Save and Continue Later" page when the button is pressed.  **Not showin in Figure above**
+This is only found within the "Save and Continue Later" page when the button is pressed.  **Not showing in Figure above**

 Questions
 ^^^^^^^^^